snowflakedb/snowflake-connector-net/README.md

     were not performed where the insecureMode flag was set to false, which is the default setting.
     From version v2.1.5 CRL is working back as intended.

-Note that the driver is now targeting .NET 6.0.
+Note that the driver is now targeting .NET Standard 2.0.
 When upgrading, you might also need to run “Update-Package -reinstall” to update the dependencies.

 See more:
 * [Security Policy](SECURITY.md)